Macuahuitl

-Use of the macuahuitl as a weapon is attested from the first millennium CE.
-By the time of the Spanish conquest the macuahuitl was widely distributed in Mesoamerica.
-The weapon was used by different civilisations including the Aztec (Mexicas), Maya, Mixtec and Toltec.
+Use of the macuahuitl as a weapon is attested from the first millennium CE, although specimens can be found in art dating to at least pre-classic times.
+By the time of the Spanish conquest, the macuahuitl was widely distributed in Mesoamerica.
+The weapon was used by different civilizations, including the Aztec (Mexicas), Olmec, Maya, Mixtec, Toltec, and Tarascans.

-One example of this weapon survived the Conquest of the Aztec Empire; it was part of the Royal Armoury of Madrid until it was destroyed by a fire in 1884.
-Images of the original designs survive in diverse catalogues.
-The oldest replica is the macuahuitl created by the medievalist Achille Jubinal in the 19th century.
+At least two examples of this weapon, allegedly three, survived the conquest of the Aztec Empire and are documented in modern literature: one was part of the Royal Armoury of Madrid until it was destroyed by a fire in 1884.
+Another two were excavated within Mexico City in the 20th century, though only one has subsequently been displayed to the public and is well-documented.
+The oldest replica is a macuahuitl created by the medievalist Achille Jubinal in the 19th century.

+As a result of their scarcity, most of is what known about the macahuitl comes from contemporaneous accounts and illustrations that date to the 16th century and earlier.